tenstorrent/tt-metal/models/demos/metal_BERT_large_15/README.md

 Inputs by default are provided from 'input_data.json'.
 If you wish you to change the inputs or provide a different path to 'test_demo'.
 We do not recommend modifying 'input_data.json' file.

 # Details
 The entry point to metal bert model is 'TtBertBatchDram' in 'bert_model.py'.
 The model picks up certain configs and weights from huggingface pretrained model.
-We have used 'phiyodr/bert-large-finetuned-squad2' version from huggginface as our reference.
+We have used 'phiyodr/bert-large-finetuned-squad2' version from huggingface as our reference.
+For fast model loading, we have cached preprocessed weights for TT tensors on Weka.
+These weights are directly read in and loaded to device.
+If your machine does not have access to Weka, during model loading it will preprocess and convert the pytorch weights from huggingface to TT tensors before placing on device.